snazrul1/Shingho/README.md

 - Tutorials for using Shingho can be found [here](https://github.com/snazrul1/Shingho/tree/master/examples).

 ## Contributing
-- Refer to the document [here](https://github.com/snazrul1/Shingho/tree/master/developer_gudelines) to help you get started on contributing to our project.
+- Refer to the [Developer's Guide](https://github.com/snazrul1/Shingho/tree/master/developer_gudelines) to help you get started on contributing to our project.

-## LICENSE